Shelagh McDonald

-Shelagh McDonald (born 1948, Edinburgh, Scotland) is a Scottish folk singer, songwriter and guitarist who released two albums before her abrupt disappearance in 1971.
+Shelagh McDonald (born 1948, Edinburgh) is a Scottish folk singer, songwriter and guitarist who released two albums before her abrupt disappearance in 1971.
 Nothing further was heard of her until 2005, when she made contact with the Scottish Daily Mail to tell the story of her intervening years.
-In 2013 she made a low-key return to public performances and made new recordings for the first time since the early 1970s.
+In 2013 she returned to public performances and made new recordings for the first time since the early 1970s.

 Early life

 McDonald was born in 1948 in Edinburgh and moved to Glasgow, at the age of 12, with her parents, She was privately educated before moving on to the Glasgow School of Art.